 Each student should complete their Elon Job Network Profile, which includes uploading their resume to the site.
 The Elon Job Network provides students with a comprehensive database of job postings, internship postings, career events and on-campus employer programs.

 Each student should have a comprehensive resume which highlights their unique experiences and skills.
 This resume needs to be reviewed by an Elon University Career Advisor and then uploaded into the Elon Job Network.

 Registration for Sophomore Success is highly encouraged.
-Sophomore Success is a career development program available two times during the academic year.
-Sophomores can register for either the fall or spring event.
+Sophomore Success is a career development program designed for sophomore business students.
 This program provides an opportunity for students to interact with employers through a resume review, networking session and mock interview, as well as gain valuable information regarding professional and dining etiquette.

 Every LSB student should have a LinkedIn profile which includes: a professional picture and a comprehensive explanation of their work, leadership, research and community service experiences.

 Every student should complete the BUS 381 Internship Course concurrently with an internship, allowing them to satisfy an Experiential Learning Requirement (ELR) and gain valuable work experience within their perspective field(s) of interest.